 The economy of the primitive communal system is characterized by very low efficiency and the scarcity of resources.
 In such societies, distribution can be nothing but "pragmatic", that is, the available goods have to be distributed in a way so as to allow the whole community to survive, and the supplies need not be spent on those individuals who cannot be or become useful for communal survival.
 In the XX century, this kind of distribution has been revived, during the two world wars and numerous minor wars, in the concept of triage.
-With the normal economic mechanisms suppressed by the catastrophic events, the mode of distribution had to degrade down to the primitive forms, in a modernized implementation.
-Afterwards, the American ideologists have extrapolated this principle to economy in general.
+With the normal economic mechanisms suppressed by some catastrophic events, the mode of distribution had to degrade down to the primitive forms, in a modernized implementation.
+Later on, American ideologists have extrapolated this principle to economy in general.

 The stage of socioeconomic development following the primitive communal system is known as civilization.
 In the societies of that level, consumption is mediated by property, and the distribution of public wealth takes the form of appropriation.
 The efficiency of production is high enough, to satisfy the minimal biological needs of the population, but too low to ensure social equality.

-The three exploitative formations differ in the specific forms of social inequality, as determined by the relation of various social groups to property.
+The three exploitative formations differ in their specific forms of social inequality, as determined by the relation of various social groups to property.
 Thus, slaves generally do not have any property at all (being themselves considered as property), while all the goods they produce are appropriated by the slave owners; that is, at this stage, the society is explicitly split into two major parts (classes) one of which can have property and the other cannot.
-Under feudalism, all the members of society can have property within socially prescribed limits, but the productive layers of the society are still explicitly compelled to feed the lords and clerics, while not necessarily being their property.
+Under feudalism, all the members of society can have property within some socially prescribed limits, but the productive layers of the society are still explicitly compelled to feed the lords and clerics, while not necessarily being their property.
 It is only under capitalism, that appropriation acquires true universality, and everybody may have all kinds of property without any formal obligation to give it away to anybody.

 Of course, pure abstractions do not exist in reality, and history is no exception.
 One can readily find the relics of feudalism, slavery, and even the primitive communal system in the capitalist economy, as its lower-lying levels.
-For instance, most governmental regulation violates the purity of the market economy, introducing some non-economic leverage (usually of a feudal character).
+For instance, almost any governmental regulation violates the purity of the market economy, introducing some non-economic leverage (usually of a feudal character).
 Similarly, many manifestations of the "shadow economy" (which may overweigh the legal economy in some countries) resemble slavery.
-Communal organization has its own niche in capitalist economy, being represented by numerous self-regulating (formal or informal) associations, acting as a collective owner on the market.
+Communal organization has its own niche in capitalist economy, being represented by numerous self-regulating (formal or informal) associations, acting as a collective owner in the market.

 The principal law of distribution on the level of civilization is that the portion of the common wealth that can be appropriated by a person or a social group (and hence the human rights) is proportional to the mass of property already accumulated by that person or group.
 Those who have no property have no civil rights; this was an explicit rule of slavery, but it still works as a dynamic principle under capitalism.

 The post-civilization stage of human development will have its own economic mechanisms.
 This level is to overcome the exploitative character of the appropriation based economy.
-As the negation of negation, it will reproduce some traits of the primitive communal system, though in a transformed way, retaining the achievements of civilization.
+As a negation of negation, it will reproduce some traits of the primitive communal system, though utterly transformed, retaining the achievements of civilization.
 Today, it is difficult to imagine the future modes of distribution.
 Quite probably, the very opposition of production and consumption will eventually be removed, and there will be no need in a special distribution system, as well as in the social regulation of cooperation.
 This will be somewhat like direct supply on demand, within the socially determined limits of reasonable consumption, which assumes both a very high efficiency of production and a highly developed culture of consumption.
 The discrepancy between people's needs and the possibilities of their satisfaction is to become but transitory, and all the needs (including those beyond the average living standards) shall be satisfied in due time.
 This also applies to the products that are essentially unique or activities requiring immensely large resources; a well coordinated economic system can even afford itself being wasteful.

 Well, let us consider our attempts to predict the features of the future economic organization as a mental experiment, a logical game.
-Take the already mentioned system of triage reviving certain elements of the primitive communal system in the extreme conditions, when the availability of some product is deeply below the limit of social sufficiency.
+Take the already mentioned system of triage reviving certain elements of the primitive communal system in the extreme conditions when the availability of some product is deeply below the limit of social sufficiency.
 The traditional theory of triage prescribes concentrating the available resources on what seems more promising than the rest for efficient operation, or achieving some social goals.
 It is considered as entirely useless to spend precious supplies on those who are not going to "make it" anyway.
 Yes, sometimes, expenses cannot be formally justified; but such cases must be treated as exceptions, never undermining the general rule.
 The idea of triage is often illustrated with the bell shaped Gauss curve, with the central maximum placed in the point of optimal expense, and the dispersion (width) of the distribution related to the amount of supplies available.

 This scheme is utterly inapplicable to the universal economy of the distant future, where the efficiency of production is high enough to satisfy all the reasonable demand and it is the distribution of the excess (that is, satisfying requests beyond the average level) that is concerned.
 However, already in post-civilization, an entirely different logic reigns.
 The economy is already strong enough to support the basic activities, and it would be much more valuable for the society to concentrate on the problematic areas, where one might find an unexpected solution that could revolutionize the cultural development.
-It is well known that the brightest discoveries normally come from the domains, where any research seems utterly impractical and meaningless; the people working in such areas must be advanced well beyond the present level and they are the most likely to fail to survive in a critical situation requiring a more primitive behavior.
+It is well known that the brightest discoveries normally come from the domains, where any research seems utterly impractical and meaningless; those working in such areas must be advanced well beyond the present level and they are the most likely to fail to survive in a critical situation requiring a more primitive behavior.
 That is, the strategy of the post-civilized mode of distribution would rather be a kind of "inverted triage", concentrating additional resources in the wings of the distribution, albeit lowering the average social consumption level in favor of the possible future breakthrough.